jesuisme/foobar/README.md

 His raw score is (3 correct cards * 4 points per correct card) - 2 points for incorrect cards = 10
 because two moves (moving A5 to the end and moving A3 to the third position) would be required to change the submitted order to the correct order.
+This number of moves is known as the edit distance or Levenshtein Distance.
+There is a Levenshtein Distance method included in the class.

 There are several test entries (the student id is test@test.com) in the csv file as well.
 They should be skipped.